utharper/sourcemod-hl2dm/README.md

 Make sure the server works, and then you can proceed to edit `xms.cfg` to your desired values.
 Everything is explained in there.

 Finally, you will need to configure your mapcycles (these are also in the `cfg` folder).
 Be sure to only include maps that are actually in your maps folder.
+If maps in the mapcycle do not actually exist on the server, this may cause errors (and will be logged).

+You can refer to any `error_` log files in `addons/sourcemod/logs` to help identify problems.
+If you need help, post in the #development channel on Discord.

 ### Download
 * [Download zip](https://github.com/utharper/sourcemod-hl2dm/releases/download/latest/xms.zip)